Meet the CRISPR pioneers who are making gene editing easy

 In the 1980s, computer users had to become experts in MS-DOS to get things done, says Kevin Ness, Inscripta’s former CEO and cofounder of genetic sequencing company 10xGenomics, by way of comparison.
 “But now we can go in and make a PowerPoint slide or work in Word and Excel, because computers have gotten so much easier to use—that is the jump that Inscripta is giving the world.”

 The gene editing market, which is expected to be worth $9.2 billion by 2026, according to Acumen Research and Consulting, has gotten the most attention over its potential for editing human life.
 However, that isn’t what it’s being used for at first.
-CRISPRbased editing is being tested as a remedy for cancer predisposition and genetic blood diseases, but the technology is not ready for clinical use, according to a panel of scientists from ten countries.
+CRISPR based editing is being tested as a remedy for cancer predisposition and genetic blood diseases, but the technology is not ready for clinical use, according to a panel of scientists from ten countries.

 Gene editing is also being used to develop novel therapeutics, but those too will take time.
 Drugs must go through a long approval process and they don’t always make it out the other end.
 In the meantime, gene editing is far more likely to deliver a better meatless burger in the next few years than a child with blue eyes.